Buying a Stairlift for an Aging Parent: Real Costs, Key Features, and What I Wish I'd Known

 Depending on availability in your area, you can:

 If you have the time, weigh your goals and options with the associated costs, including other home modifications such as a bathroom renovation or converting a downstairs room into a bedroom.
+And, i don't like bringing this one up, but.if your loved one might end up living somewhere else.
 At the same time, acknowledge that you can't predict the future.
 Give yourself grace if life doesn't go as planned.
-We love our stairlift, but my mother doesn't go upstair as often any longer.
+I love the stairlift model and features I selected (it's perfect), but my mother's need for it was short lived.
+That might change in the future, but at the moment, the stairlift is not getting much use.
+And what I mean by that is that it's a novelty for guests.

-For a straight stair installation, a track is bolted to your stairs, and the chair that runs along the track is attached.
+For my mom's straight stair installation, a track is bolted to your stairs, and the chair that runs along the track is attached.
 The stairlift is then plugged in at two points.
+We needed a plug downstairs for the receiver and a plug upstairs for the chair.

 How Stairlifts Work